KomodoPlatform/developer-docs/docs/assetchains/create-asset-chain-single-node.md

-# Create amd test an Asset Chain using a Single Node
+# Create and test an Asset Chain using a Single Node

 Normally at least two different nodes are required to setup and [create an Asset Chain](../basic-docs/installations/creating-asset-chains.html).